Photograph of Wilson's Bird-of-paradise

 Snowy Owl Nyctea scandiaca

 Another fantastic owl and a big one - some females may be as large as the largest owl, the Eurasian Eagle Owl (Bubo bubo), some Siberian races of which may be as tall as 75 cm (29.5 in) and have a wingspan of 2m (6.6 ft).
-The Snowy Owl is a bird of the High Arctic and accessible nesting sites where it is regularly seen are few and far between but the best places in the world to see Snowy Owl include the accessible Barrow area in far north Alaska and Wrangel Island off Russia, while there is a chance of seeing it on cruises in Arctic Canada and in Lapland in Arctic Norway.
-During the northern winter variable numbers of birds move south and may be seen anywhere in the northern USA, Scandinavia and, more rarely, northern Europe (notably the Outer Hebrides off Scotland), but more reliably in Canada where northern Quebec, Ontario (including the Pearson International Airport area, Toronto), and southeast Manitoba are particularly good areas.
+It is certainly a fearsome sight when protecting its young, confident enough to attack Arctic Foxes (Vulpes lagopus) and even the dreaded (Northern) Goshawk (Accipiter gentilis).
+It is a bird of the High Arctic and accessible nesting sites where it is regularly seen are few and far between but the best places in the world to see Snowy Owl include the Barrow area in far north Alaska and Wrangel Island off Russia, while there is a chance of seeing it on cruises in Arctic Canada and in Lapland in Arctic Norway.
+During the northern winter variable numbers of birds move south and may be seen anywhere in the northern USA, Scandinavia and, more rarely, northern Europe (notably Scotland), but more reliably in Canada where northern Quebec, Ontario (including the Pearson International Airport area, Toronto) and southeast Manitoba are particularly good areas.

 Pennant-winged Nightjar Macrodipteryx vexillarius

-There are several out-of-the-ordinary nightjar species, the breeding-plumaged males of which mainly have fancy tails, but they also include Standard-winged Nightjar (Macrodipteryx longipennis) of Africa south of the Sahara south to Cameroon and west Kenya which has two large standards at the end of elongated primary feather shafts, as well as Pennant-winged Nightjar, also of Africa south of the Sahara, which has over-sized black and white primary feathers at the end of each wing, two of which form streamers, so that the bird looks like it has wings attached to its wings!
-This amazing bird is present from the extreme north of Eastern South Africa to Southern Tanzania including Mozambique, Zambia and Malawi during its nesting season, mainly from September to March, and from Northern Tanzania to Eastern Nigeria mainly from April to August when the best places to see it include Murchison Falls and Lake Mburo NPs in Uganda, and Ngaoundaba in Cameroon.
+There are several out-of-the-ordinary nightjar species, the breeding-plumaged males of which mainly have fancy tails, and they include the Standard-winged Nightjar (Macrodipteryx longipennis) of Africa south of the Sahara south to Cameroon and west Kenya which has two large standards at the end of elongated primary feather shafts.
+Pennant-winged Nightjar is arguably even more spectacular, thanks to the over-sized black and white primary feathers at the end of each wing, two of which form 'streamers' 48-78 cm long, so that the bird looks like it has wings attached to its wings!
+In the non-breeding season the 'streamers', the second innermost primary wing feathers, are short or broken.
+The species spends the non-breeding season (Apr-Aug) in central Africa, from east Nigeria to west Kenya, moving south to breed, mainly from September to March, across the lower half of the continent from Angola through Zambia to southern Tanzania, and southern Malawi through Mozambique to extreme north Eastern South Africa where it can be seen in Kruger National Park.
+In the non-breeding season, when the males may already have fully-developed streamers at the end of the period, the best places to see them include Murchison Falls and Lake Mburo National Parks in Uganda, and Ngaoundaba in Cameroon.

 White-throated Needletail Hirundapus caudacutus

-Seen well, this is arguably the most handsome and dashing of the swifts.
+The fastest bird in level flight, reaching a top speed of 170 km/h (105 mph) and, seen well, this large, handsome dark brown and white swift with a silvery back is arguably the most dashing of the swifts.
 Seeing one well is difficult though because these birds are high-fliers.
-There are plenty of places to try, from the Himalayas of Northern Pakistan, India and Nepal through China to south Siberia and Japan during the northern summer, to West Papua, Papua New Guinea and east Australia during the northern winter, as well as South East Asia and Indonesia on migration.
+There are plenty of places to try, from the Himalayas through China to south Siberia and Japan during the northern summer, to West Papua, Papua New Guinea and east Australia during the northern winter, as well as South East Asia and Indonesia on migration.
+European birders might be better off waiting for one to appear in Europe, as has happened over twenty times, especially in Britain and Scandinavia; vagrants seem to forage lower down, often affording spectacular views.

 Sword-billed Hummingbird Ensifera ensifera

-Not the most colourful hummingbird but no others have a bill up to 11 cm (4.5 in) long - the longest bill in relation to body length of any bird in the world and a truly extraordinary sight.
-It occurs in the Andes, from Western Venezuela to Northern Bolivia and the best places in the world to see Sword-billed Hummingbird include Colombia, Northern Ecuador (at feeders at Yanacocha and Guango Lodge for example), Northern Peru and Southern Peru.
+This may not be one of the most dazzling of hummingbirds but no other humming or other bird has a bill up to 11 cm (4.5 in) long on a body averaging 13 cm (5.25 in) long - the longest bill in relation to body length of any bird in the world, and one that is almost as long as the bird itself!
+So long in fact that the bird has to preen its feathers with its feet instead of its bill.
+As is the case with many other hummingbirds the extraordinary bill has evolved to enable the bird to drink from flowers other, competing, hummingbirds are unable to drink from, in this case those with long, hanging, trumpet-shaped flowers such as Daturas.
+This unique creature occurs in the Andes, from Western Venezuela to Northern Bolivia and the best places in the world to see Sword-billed Hummingbird include Colombia, Northern Ecuador (at feeders at Yanacocha and Guango Lodge for example), Northern Peru and Southern Peru.

-So many hummingbirds to choose from and this is another relatively dowdy one but the males’ head plumes are astonishing.
-It occurs in the Andes of Western Venezuela and Eastern Colombia where the best places in the world to see Bearded Helmetcrest include Pico Aguila in Western Venezuela, and Caldas, Rio Blanco and Los Nevados NP in Colombia.
+There are so many hummingbirds to choose from but the males of these four species have astonishing head plumes.
+They occur in the high Andes of Western Venezuela and Eastern Colombia where the best places in the world to see Bearded Helmetcrests include Pico Aguila (White-bearded lindenii) in Western Venezuela, and Sumapaz National Park (Green-bearded guerinii) and Los Nevados National Park (Buffy stubelii) in Colombia.
+The fourth species, Blue-bearded cyanolaemus occurs in the Sierra Nevada de Santa Maria, also in Colombia.

 Marvellous Spatuletail Loddigesia mirabilis